Luke 9:37-45

 Just make a quick point, here.
 Folks, when, when was the last time that you stopped and thought about that?
 Have the narratives of the Bible become so familiar to you that you’ve become kind of become accustomed to the glory and amazement of God and the power of God, that this, this no longer amazes you?

 You need to pray that God will lift your heart.
 Return to your Bible, and let your time of reading be saturated with prayer.
 When you find as you read your heart is cold and unmoved as it can be among us who are weak and inconsistent in faith, take that like, like nerve endings signaling to your bodies some kind of pain that means something’s wrong.
 “Mm!
 Hot!
-Pull my hand away from pain!”
+Oh, pull my hand away from flame!”
 That’s the idea.

 Listen to the testimony to Christ’s majesty, here, all the things he said and did recorded in the Scripture.
 It’s the Apostle John that tells us, “There also many other things that Jesus did.
 Were every one of them to be written, I suppose the whole world itself could not contain the books that would be written.”